pepaslabs/Electronics/README.md

 It appears silicone oil does not suffer from the same problems as mineral oil, and it appears this is the oil used in the Vishay hermetically sealed resistors [[1]](http://www.eevblog.com/forum/metrology/ultra-precision-reference-ltz1000/msg410930/#msg410930).

 If you search amazon.com for "[silicone oil high purity](https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=silicone+oil+high+purity&rh=i%3Aaps%2Ck%3Asilicone+oil+high+purity)", you'll find 16oz bottles from CCS (Consolidated Chemical & Solvents LLC) from $18 to $25.
 These are available in viscosities from 0.65cSt to 100,000cSt.
 Here's a helpful [video](https://www.youtube.com/watch?v=g1c4E1ze0Vo) comparing the viscosities of silicone oil.

-## Communication checksums

-For communication between a microcontroller and a PC, checksums can provide greater confidence of data integrity.

-A default choice might be a CRC8 implementation.

-A somewhat more obscure checksum called Fletcher16 has the benefit of being simpler / easier to implement, while offering "good enough" integrity [[1]](https://en.wikipedia.org/wiki/Fletcher%27s_checksum) [[2]](https://gist.github.com/globby/9337839).
-Thanks to [How should be a serial communication packet format ?](http://www.eevblog.com/forum/microcontrollers/how-should-be-a-serial-communication-packet-format/msg1256957/#msg1256957)

 ## "Awesome" lists